DukeMotorsports/Speedi-Tunes/README.md

 # Speedi-Tunes
-Tracking our M150 ECU Tunes
+Tracking our MoTeC M150 ECU Tunes and PDM30 and Dash C185 Configurations